waku-org/docs.waku.org/docs/guides/nwaku/configure-nwaku.md

 To enable message caching and serve them to network peers, enable the [Store protocol](/learn/concepts/protocols#store) using the following configuration options:

 - `store`: Enables storing messages to serve them to peers (disabled by default).
-- `store-message-retention-policy`: Retention policy of the store node (how long messages will be persisted).
+- `store-message-retention-policy`: Retention policy of the store node (how long messages will be stored).
 Three different retention policies are supported:
   - Time retention policy: `time:<duration-in-seconds>` (e.g., `time:14400`)
   - Capacity retention policy: `capacity:<messages-count>` (e.g, `capacity:25000`)
   - Size retention policy: `size:<storage-in-MB/GB>` (e.g, `size:512MB` or `size:10GB`)
   - Set this option to `none` to disable the retention policy.
 If you omit this option, it will default to `time:172800` (48 hours).
-- `store-message-db-url`: Database connection URL for persisting messages in the [SQLAlchemy database URL format](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls).
+- `store-message-db-url`: Database connection URL for storing messages in the [SQLAlchemy database URL format](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls).
 Setting this option to an empty string will instruct the node to use the fallback in-memory message store.
 If you omit this option, it will default to `sqlite://store.sqlite3`.

 ```shell
 ./build/wakunode2 \